Azure/ResourceModules/modules/operational-insights/workspace/linked-storage-account/README.md

 ### Parameter: `resourceId`

 The resource ID of the resource that will be linked to the workspace.
 This should be used for linking resources which require read access.

 - Required: Yes
 - Type: string

+### Parameter: `logAnalyticsWorkspaceName`

+The name of the parent Log Analytics workspace.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

+### Parameter: `enableDefaultTelemetry`

+Enable telemetry via a Globally Unique Identifier (GUID).

+- Required: No
+- Type: bool
+- Default: `True`

 ## Outputs